threedaymonk/battleship/README.md

     [[:hit, :miss, :unknown, ...], [:unknown, :unknown, :unknown, ...], ...]
     # 0,0   1,0    2,0              0,1       1,1       2,1

+`ships_remaining` is an array of the ships remaining on the opponent's board, given as an array of numbers representing their lengths, longest first.
+For example, the first two calls will always be:

+    [5, 4, 3, 3, 2]

+If the player is lucky enough to take out the length 2 ship on their first two turns, the third turn will be called with:

+    [5, 4, 3, 3]

+and so on.

 `take_turn` must return an array of co-ordinates for the next shot.
 In the example above, we can see that the player has already played `[0,0]`, yielding